HuangLab-SYSU/brokerchain-academic/README.md

 This private key is bound to your account and will only be stored locally without being sent to the network.
 Please keep your private key safe and do not share it with anyone; otherwise, your account's assets will be at risk.
 Meanwhile, if you lose your private key, you cannot retrieve your account's assets.

-## Run a BrokerChain Miner Client on MacOS
+## Run a BrokerChain Miner on MacOS

 If your operating system is macOS, you can follow the instructions and steps below to launch the BrokerChain (academic) miner client program.